arnab20ghosh/iamarnabg/docs/experience.md

 # Professional Experience
 ## TECHNICAL WRITING SKILLS
 - A seasoned technical writer with a rich experience of over 8 years in the software domain.
-- Developed help docs, API docs, tutorials, system admin docs, quick reference guides, and installation guides for a wide range of end users.
+- Developed help docs, API docs, tutorials, system admin docs, quick reference guides, and installation guides for a wide range of end-users.
 - Well-equipped with language skills, and accustomed to writing in standards like Microsoft Styles.
 - Contributed to UX writing by providing UI statements, UI terminologies, error messages, and warning messages.
 - Worked in a doc-as-a-code environment by closely collaborating with multiple scrum teams.